tikv/tikv/docs/namespace.md

     }
     ```

 Then two namespaces, `ns1` and `ns2`, are created.
-But they do not work because they are not bound with any TiKV nodes or tables..
+But they do not work because they are not bound with any TiKV nodes or tables.

 2. Divide some TiKV nodes to the 2 namespaces: